|

 ·

-going into an obstacle creating an unnecessary risk for the horse
+obstacle creating an unnecessary risk for the horse and

 ·